 Important

 Only the creator of the branch should make commits to this branch.
-If multiple authors start committing to this branch, you could be in for a lot of trouble later on.
+If multiple authors start committing to this branch, you could be in for a lot of trouble later on. |

 2. Updating Extension Branch

-While you are working on an extension on a separate branch, another team mate might have finished one of their extensions and merged it with master.
+While you are working on an extension on a separate branch, another team mate might have finished one of their extensions and merged it with master

-master update
+into master

 # From the master branch, create a new branch named after the extension: